dragoon/acts-collector/readme.md

 I only catch ``pymongo.errors.ConnectionFailure`` in the main data loop, since we don't want to stop the collection system in case our database temporary becomes unavailable.

+> [!TIP]
-:warning: NB: while network errors are somewhat expected, other exceptions are not, and the generic exception handle will swallow everything, even errors in your implementation.
+> While network errors are somewhat expected, other exceptions are not,
+> and the generic exception handle will swallow everything, even errors in your implementation.
-The log monitoring system should be configured to notify the dev team in case of such errors.
+> The log monitoring system should be configured to notify the dev team in case of such errors.

+> [!WARNING]
-:warning: I also noticed that ``python-binance`` library swallows most of the errors and tries to reconnect to the socket internally.
+> I also noticed that ``python-binance`` library swallows most of the errors and tries to reconnect to the socket internally.
-This strategy however, is not ideal, since it will not raise an error in case of prolonged network issues (more than 15-20 seconds).
+> This strategy however, is not ideal, since it will not raise an error in case of prolonged network issues (more than 15-20 seconds).
-You can try it yourself but starting the program and disabling network access.
+> You can try it yourself but starting the program and disabling network access.

 Finally, ``_process_depth_cache`` function checks the elapsed time and sends data entry for storing in minute intervals.